 Stop being lazy, dust off those trainers and do something.
 You don’t need an expensive gym membership or equipment.
 Walking, running or cycling are all great ways to stay in shape and feel great.
-Try and throw in some weight-bearing exercises as well, using your body.
-Push-ups, tricep dips, squats, lunges.
-Check out Amanda Bisk for some workout plans that don’t involve any equipment and you can do at home.
+Try and throw in some weight-bearing exercises as well, using your body: push-ups, tricep dips, squats, lunges.
+Check out Amanda Bisk for some workout plans that don’t involve any equipment, and you can do at home.

-Personally, I love a few workout DVDs.
+I love a few workout DVDs.
 Check out Nell McAndrew's Peak Energy and Jillian Michaels' 30 Day Shred.
 Nothing wrong with those.
 And I’ve got a spinning bike at home.
 Rented and eventually purchased via Rowhire.
 Can’t recommend them enough.
 There are a shed load of free spinning class videos on YouTube to help you along.

 A final tip is to whack a pedometer on your phone and try and squeeze in 10,000 steps a day.
-Sounds tough but if you get off the bus one stop earlier than usual, get outside for some fresh air at lunchtime, and perhaps enjoy a stroll after dinner – the steps soon add up.
+Sounds harsh but if you get off the bus one stop earlier than usual, get outside for some fresh air at lunchtime, and perhaps enjoy a stroll after dinner – the steps soon add up.

 6. Meditate and stretch

 I do try and sit still occasionally, or lie on the floor, to meditate.
 But I read somewhere that meditation can also be achieved through monotonous tasks.
-So I take great pleasure in housework, ironing… even exercise, as they allow me to completely switch off, empty my mind and focus on one thing.
-Cooking has the same effect on me as well.
+So I take great pleasure in housework, ironing, even exercise, as they allow me to completely switch off, empty my mind and focus on one thing.
+Cooking has the same effect on me, as well.

 Don’t knock it until you’ve tried it.